tandica/rhcsa/practice-exams/general-notes.md

   - -t option give the image a name and version
   - you must specify the directory where the image is, in this cae its "."
   - otherwise specify the path to the Containerfile with -f
+3. You can run the podman image after building

 <br>